 As are Miguel's and Erik's comments on these (which seem to have spawned quite the controversy).
-I, for one, would very much like to see some sort of Mono support in , if only to save me the trouble of learning yet another set of niche/potentially dead-end technologies (I'm not dissing Cocoa, it's just that I don't see any point in developing for it myself given the range of platforms I use).
+I, for one, would very much like to see some sort of Mono support in Mac OS X, if only to save me the trouble of learning yet another set of niche/potentially dead-end technologies (I'm not dissing Cocoa, it's just that I don't see any point in developing for it myself given the range of platforms I use).

-Jumping from language wars to browser nuisances, I've finally installed Firefox 1.5 on my , largely thanks to Nuno.
-Yes, it's mainly his fault, but I also needed a decent JavaScript tool, and believe me, isn't it - it's too permissive, and half the Ajax stuff I wrote for it breaks in Firefox.
+Jumping from language wars to browser nuisances, I've finally installed Firefox 1.5 on my iMac, largely thanks to Nuno.
+Yes, it's mainly his fault, but I also needed a decent JavaScript tool, and believe me, Safari isn't it - it's too permissive, and half the Ajax stuff I wrote for it breaks in Firefox.

 Remember, kids, develop and test your sites for Firefox first.
 That way it is pretty damn sure to work with just about any browser.

-In other news, there are abundant fresh rumors of Intel s in January.
+In other news, there are abundant fresh rumors of Intel Macs in January.
 I will wait until they actually show up, but I guess it's a slow news day, so folk have to keep talking about it.

 Judging by the time it's taking to build and test autoconf my guess is that it will take three days or so to get the right RPM subset to build properly, and it's about as exciting as watching paint dry.

-Which reminds me: this site was supposed to have a for installing on the damn things.
+Which reminds me: this site was supposed to have a HOWTO for installing Gentoo on the damn things.
 Anyone happen to know where it's gone?
 The stuff I can find there is mostly about upgrading ROMs, not about the whole setup process on the Intel Cobalt hardware.